F-Jennings/Law_Codes/README.md

-# TEPC_Scripts
+# Law Codes
-Useful scripts and code snippets for legal work
+Useful scripts and snippets for legal work